TOLL OF THE FLOOD: FREMANTLE BRIDGE COLLAPSES.

 Both bridges were replaced in 1964 by one made of steel girders on concrete piers.

-Yes, I did go to great lengths to research my Turbulence and Triumph series – but that’s the point of historical fiction and historical romance.
+Yes, I did go to great lengths to research my Siren of War series – but that's the point of historical fiction and historical romance.
 Getting the details right so the story flows effortlessly.